Tymoteusz12/Hangman-Game/README.md

 >>>>>>> 1
         Enter your name:
 >>>>>>> Tymoteusz
+        I saved your score to the table of glory!

         The game has ended.
 Would you like to play again?
         Enter 1 to play again or enter 0 to exit game.
 >>>>>>> 0